siddharthkoli/Obsidian-Git-Sync/Graphs/Word Ladder - LC 127.md

 Assume each word as a node connected to another node which is its one off.
-This forms a graph and we only ha
+This forms a graph and we only have to find the shortest path from `beginWord` to `endWord`.
+This can easily be done using `BFS`.
 ```cpp
 using std::string;